aimms/how-to/C_Solvers/139-Multiple-Solutions.rst

 .. note::

-	This article was originally posted to the AIMMS Tech Blog by Guido Diepen.
+	This article was originally posted to the AIMMS Tech Blog on December 11, 2012 by Guido Diepen.

 .. sidebar:: 8 Queens Solution